MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/New-PSSessionOption.md

 $PSSessionOption = New-PSSessionOption -OpenTimeOut 120000
 ```

-When the `$PSSessionOption` preference variable occurs in the session, it establishes default values
+When the `$PSSessionOption` preference variable is set in the session, it establishes default values
-for options in the sessions that are created by using the `New-PSSession`, `Enter-PSSession`,
+for options in the sessions that are created with the `New-PSSession`, `Enter-PSSession`, and
-and `Invoke-Command` cmdlets.
+`Invoke-Command` cmdlets.

 To make the `$PSSessionOption` variable available in all sessions, add it to your PowerShell session
 and to your PowerShell profile.